-Prices for natural gas are derived from data submitted by Rosstat.
+Prices for natural gas are derived from Rosstat.

-Sub-national transport fuel prices are submitted annually by Rosstat.
+Sub-national transport fuel prices were submitted annually by Rosstat up to 2021.

 Retail prices for mid-grade gasoline and automotive diesel were officially deregulated in the 1990s.
 Nevertheless, the government implicitly intervenes through taxes to limit domestic price increases and to increase domestic supplies (Fattouh, Santos de Oliveira & Sen, 2015).